-As the landowner at Thirlmere, we were satisfied that the zip line would not have had a detrimental impact on water quality, although we acknowledged that wider impacts would need consideration.
+As the landowner at Thirlmere, we were satisfied that the zip line would not have had a we acknowledged that wider impacts would

 With that in mind, we supported Treetop Trek in exploring the possibility of gaining planning permission for its proposed development.
 From the outset we said that the planning process was the most appropriate mechanism for these differing views to be aired, and for stakeholders with a vested interest in the future economic, social and environmental prosperity of Cumbria to decide upon this proposal.